Eileen and her second husband Robert (Bob) Bassing, both writers of some distinction, lived in Ajijic between 1950 and 1954.

 With her marriage floundering, and suspecting her husband of being overly interested in Joan, Charlotte looks to be headed for another breakdown when she attends a faculty dinner dressed and made up to look like Joan.
 Her husband finally reveals his true feelings.
 Summarized as a study of “a mind and marriage at a crisis point”, both book and movie were generally well received and are still very readable today.
 The book was translated into French as Retour avant la nuit (1958) and into Italian.

 Eileen Bassing’s second novel, Where’s Annie?
 (Random House, New York, 1963) is set entirely in Ajijic at Lake Chapala, but was written after the couple’s return to California in 1954.
 It was chosen for the Book-of-the-Month Club; a French translation by France-Marie Watkins and Spanish translation appeared in 1964.
-This very interesting novel will be looked at in more detail in a future post.
+This very interesting novel is looked at in more detail in this post.
 A screenplay for this novel was written by Eileen and Bob Bassing, but plans to realize the movie never worked out.

 The dust jacket of Where’s Annie refers to a third novel “in progress” in Malibu at the time of publication of Where’s Annie, but this was apparently never published.